 Get help if you are clinically extremely vulnerable to coronavirus

-- You should avoid travel where possible except for going to work, school, or for essential shopping.
+Everyone is advised to minimise travel and to avoid busy times and busy routes where possible.
+In addition, we advise clinically extremely vulnerable people to avoid travel where possible except for going to work, school, or for essential shopping.

 Advice to the clinically extremely vulnerable has been and remains advisory.

 Advice during the Christmas period

 From 23 to 27 December, the Government will be changing some restrictions on social contact, allowing people to form a 'Christmas bubble', in which you can spend time indoors and outdoors, including in your home, with people from up to three households including your own.